Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/dailymanagement.md

 # Daily management

-On LUMI the following commands are available to check information of your project allocations and quota:
+On LUMI, the following commands are available to check information of your project allocations and quota:

 ## lumi-workspaces